Monday, August 7, 2023

 Art may be rowdy and hardheaded (as I am) but her search for uniqueness, her voice this early is astounding.
 She may crave attention, but I hope she realizes that she doesn't need it because her presence commands it without effort.
 Her lightheartedness can turn a dark room bright.
 May she learn to slow down and focus on her gifts and not take it for granted.
 May she have the fire to learn and learn more and not let ego get in the way.

 I am sorry I wasn't that around and telephone calls can't ever replace the real thing.
 I try.
-Not enough, but I tried.

 I love you.